open-source-labs/Chromogen/package/README.md

 </div>

-Chromogen is a Jest unit-test generation tool for Recoil selectors.
+Chromogen is a Jest unit-test generation tool for Recoil selectors and React Hooks.
 It captures state changes during user interaction and auto-generates corresponding test suites.
 Simply launch your app after following the installation instructions below, interact as a user normally would, and with one click you'll download a ready-to-run Jest test file.

 ## Installation